misskey-dev/dolphin/README.md

 # dolphin
-This is a fork of Misskey, but optimized for single user.
+This is a fork of Misskey, but optimized for single user (or few users) use.